espressif/esptool/README.md

 If you have connectivity problems then you can also set baud rates below 115200.
 You can also choose 74880, which is the usual baud rate used by the ESP8266 to output [boot log](#boot-log) information.

-## Specifying Arguments Via File

-Anywhere on the `esptool.py` command line, you can specify a file name as `@filename.txt` to read one or more arguments from text file `filename.txt`.
-Arguments can be separated by newlines or spaces, quotes can be used to enclose arguments that span multiple words.
-Arguments read from the text file are expanded exactly as if they had appeared in that order on the `esptool.py` command line.

 ## Commands

 ### Convert ELF to Binary